actfong/k8s-workshop/Part-3-ServicesWithGKE.md

 ## Part 3: Services

-### Concept ###
+### Concept: Allow access to Pods through Services ###

 As you have seen in the previous section, even though you have deployed a Pod, that doesn't mean you can access it easily.

 Actually, there is a reason for that: Pods are **ephemeral** in nature.
+For example, when whenever you deploy a new version, the old Pod gets deleted and the new one will get a new IP.
 So you shouldn't try to access a pod through it's individual IP.
 That is when a `Service` object comes in handy.

 A `Service` object has it's own IP, DNS and Port and they **never** change.
 It enables you to access pods through the mechanism of `selectors` and `labels`.